|About Symptoms Diagnosis Treatment|

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 If he has been involved in a trauma he will be assessed for a broken pelvis and a ruptured bladder, both of which are common injuries.

-Abdominal x-rays and ultrasound will be taken to evaluate the pelvis and bladder.
+- Abdominal x-rays and ultrasound will be taken to evaluate the pelvis and bladder.

-Bloodwork to evaluate for elevated BUN (blood urea nitrogen), creatinine and potassium levels.
+- Bloodwork to evaluate for elevated BUN (blood urea nitrogen), creatinine and potassium levels.

-- Intravenous fluids to correct electrolyte imbalances, azotemia (high levels of nitrogen-containing compounds in the blood, and cardiac arrhythmias due to high blood potassium levels.
+- Intravenous fluids to correct electrolyte imbalances, azotemia (high levels of nitrogen-containing compounds in the blood), and cardiac arrhythmias due to high blood potassium levels.